tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-10-Ins_Evaluations.md

 * Emphasize to students that they should dedicate time outside of class to conduct research on each individual metric to better understand how it can be applied to assess portfolio performance.

-* Per-trade evaluation metrics can also be calculated by iterating over the DataFrame containing backtested signal data and calculating the difference between the exit portfolio holding and the entry portfolio holding values.
+* Per-trade evaluation metrics can also be calculated by iterating over the DataFrame containing backtested signal data and grabbing related entry and exit trade values.
+In addition, the profit for each trade can be calculated by finding the difference between the exit portfolio holding and the entry portfolio holding values.
+Each entry-exit trade record is then appended to the trade evaluation DataFrame.

   ![per-trade-evaluation-code](Images/per-trade-evaluation-code.png)